revolution-messaging/revere_mobile_ruby_client/README.md

 gem install revere_mobile
 ```

-or add this line to your gemfile
+or you may add this line to your Gemfile

 ```ruby
 gem 'revere_mobile'